waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Sighting 2: Cianwood City (Complete)
 - Sighting 3: Route 42 Central Island.
     - Status: Searching island grove (approx X:24-30, Y:14-17).
-    - Strategy: Suicune should be a visible sprite on the island.
+    - Strategy: Suicune should be a visible sprite on the island (approx X=26, Y=15).
 Approach it to trigger the flee event.
 If not visible, continue sweeping the FLOOR tiles in the grove.
 - Sighting 4: Route 36 (Sudowoodo junction at (35, 9)).
 - Sighting 5: Tin Tower 1F (Final Battle).
 - Battle Strategy: Level 40.
 Induce sleep (XENON/KIMCHI), weaken (GNEISS/Calcifer).